qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 {"key":"value", .baz a, b, c}
 ~~~

-The dot in the dot-expression becomes part of the name of the identifier that is called.
+The dot in the keyword-expression becomes part of the name of the identifier that is called.

 ### Block calls ###